-- To enable students acquire different communications skills relevant in the labor market/organizational setting. - To assist students in developing competency in the fundamentals of business writing, reporting and research. - To help them understand the most common barriers to communication as well as their remedies.
+- To enable students acquire different communications skills relevant in the health marketing/promotion. - To assist students in developing competency in the fundamentals of health writing, reporting and research. - To help them understand the most common barriers to communication as well as their remedies when dealing with public health concerns.